Income Tax rules necessitate few taxpayers to get their accounts audited under Section 44AB.

 Latest Update

-The reporting under clause 30C and clause 44 of the tax audit report (form 3CD) has been kept in abeyance till 31st March 2022.
+The reporting under clause 30C and clause 44 of the tax audit report (form 3CD) was suspended until 31 March 2022.

 The audit report has to be furnished in either of the following forms: